 Years of research suggest that the burying of Talana Kreeger's memory has created a disconnect within the community that continues to be felt.
-The Park View Project opens a window into the grief and healing of minority cultures that have been typically overlooked or misunderstood by the media, so that the people of Wilmington, NC can tell their own story, bringing authenticity to the film.
+The Park View Project opens a window into the grief and healing of minority cultures that have been typically overlooked or misunderstood by the media, so that the people of Wilmington, NC can tell their own story with authenticity.

-The effort to learn the meaning of Talana Kreeger's life and death, and to make it visible to a larger audience, has always felt like a story that must be told...and would be in its own time.
-While the risks of delay in completing a dauntingly powerful project such as this are not insignificant...loss of source material, unavailability of subjects, dissipation of interest...it appears that the urgency of LGTB human rights is advancing, not diminishing the relevance of this story.
+The effort to learn the meaning of Talana Kreeger's life and death, and to make it visible to a larger audience, has always felt like a story that must be told... and would be in its own time.
+While the risks of delay in completing a dauntingly powerful project such as this are not insignificant... loss of source material, unavailability of subjects, dissipation of interest... it appears that the urgency of LGBTQ human rights is advancing, not diminishing the relevance of this story.

 We continue to seek information that is relevant to this story, as people are drawn to the power of its message.
 Photographs and memories of Talana Kreeger, shared by those who knew her, have assisted in filling-in the gaps in our understanding of her life, which has been overshadowed by the horror of her death.